 Terrorists and other dangerous criminals operate around the globe, online, in networks and across borders.
 They regularly use airlines as a means of transport.
 The use of data on airline passengers, internationally known as passenger name records (PNRs), has already proven effective in other countries for fighting terrorism and other forms of serious crime.
 If Switzerland is to be able to use this efficient instrument, it needs to enact the required legislation.
-For this reason, the Federal Council opened the consultation process for the Passenger Name Records Act (PNRA) on 13 April 2022.
-The consultations are scheduled to conclude by 31 July 2022.
+From April 13 to July 31, 2022 the consultation on the Passenger Name Records Act (PNRA) was conducted.
+Based on this, the message to Parliament is now being prepared.

 - A passenger name record (PNR) contains the information that a passenger gives to airlines or travel agents when booking a flight: First names and surnames, contact details (including address and telephone number), travel agency, payment information, etc.

 - This information can be useful in combating terrorism and serious crime.
 For example, it can be used before departure to identify persons who are listed in a police database; or to pinpoint and identify the perpetrator of a crime whose identity was previously unknown.
 When the police are investigating a suspect, they can use the PNR to track his or her travel movements.

 - Around 70 countries worldwide, including all the EU states, already use PNR data to fight terrorism and serious crime.
 This is required by the international guidelines issued by the UN, ICAO and the EU.
 Airlines flying to a destination in the EU, for example, must provide the country concerned with the PNR data.

 - The USA has made the use of PNRs a condition for Switzerland remaining in the Visa Waiver Program (VWP).
 This allows Swiss nationals to enter the United States without a visa for tourist or business purposes.